 After more than a year of work, artist Kevin Kresse says he expects to finish a mural on the Boys and Girls Clubs of Central Arkansas building in North Little Rock by the end of this weekend.
-He has been a familiar sight for drivers passing by on Main Street during late afternoon and evening hours once the sun sinks behind the building.
+He has been a familiar sight for drivers passing by on Main Street during late afternoon and evening hours once the sun sinks behind the large brick structure.

 Kresse works alone, often hoisted in the air by a piece of heavy equipment while painting images and words of inspiration with a brush.
 The project began in May 2023, with breaks of a few months each when the weather got too hot last summer and too cold last winter.